-- 32. The maximum fees chargeable to continuing students in 2023-24, who are on courses which started prior to 2023-24, must not exceed the maximum fee agreed within the approved APP which was in force, or came into force, in relation to the year in which the student began that course.
-The maximum fee agreed within the approved APP should be taken as that included in the most recent of: - a. the provider's initial, approved APP submission - b. any subsequent annual fee information return for a year covered by the plan that is not the year in which the plan came into force - c. any variation to the APP which has been approved by the OfS. - 33.
-It should also be taken as inclusive of any annual increase to fee levels which results from the application of the commitment made within the provider's approved APP with respect to inflationary increases. - 34.
+- 35. The maximum fees chargeable to continuing students in 2024-25, who are on courses which started prior to 2024-25, must not exceed the maximum fee agreed within the approved APP which was in force, or came into force, in relation to the year in which the student began that course.
+The maximum fee agreed within the approved APP should be taken as that included in the most recent of: - a. the provider's initial, approved APP submission - b. any subsequent annual fee information return for a year covered by the plan that is not the year in which the plan came into force - c. any variation to the APP which has been approved by the OfS. - 36.
+It should also be taken as inclusive of any annual increase to fee levels which results from the application of the commitment made within the provider's approved APP with respect to inflationary increases. - 37.
 Within their approved APP, providers will have indicated whether and on what basis they will increase fees annually with inflation.
-If they chose 'Other inflation statement' they will have provided a clear statement of their intent, linked to an objective, verifiable index, such as the Retail Prices Index (RPI-X) or Consumer Price Index (CPI).
+If they chose 'Other inflation statement' they will have provided a clear statement of their intent, linked to an objective, verifiable index, such as the Consumer Price Index including owner occupiers' housing costs (CPIH).
 The inflation statement included in the APP applies to students who were new entrants starting courses while the plan is in effect.
-For example, the inflation statement in the 2022-23 APP fee document would apply to students starting in 2022-23 for the duration of their course.
+For example, the inflation statement in the 2023-24 APP fee document would apply to students starting in 2023-24 for the duration of their course.
 Application of inflationary increases to fees must result in a fee that complies with the maximum fee cap prescribed by the Secretary of State for Education in the fee regulations.
-The statement must therefore be sufficiently detailed to allow prospective students to foresee the exact level of tuition fees for the duration of their course.

-The inflation statement that applies to a provider's approved APP has been pre-filled in the 2023-24 annual fee information return workbook.
-Providers that wish to amend the inflation statement as it applies to new entrants from 2023-24 onwards may do so within their submission of the annual fee information return.
+The statement must therefore be sufficiently detailed to allow prospective students to foresee the exact level of tuition fees for the duration of their course. - 38.
+The inflation statement that applies to a provider's approved APP has been pre-filled in the 2024-25 annual fee information return workbook.
+Providers that wish to amend the inflation statement as it applies to new entrants from 2024-25 onwards may do so within their submission of the annual fee information return.
 Changes to the inflation statement that appear to identify a significant departure from the fee strategy described and approved within the provider's APP may result in a requirement to submit an APP variation request to the Director for Fair Access and Participation.